arthurhammer/arthurhammer.de/_posts/2019-05-30-playgroundmap.md

 Now for the fun part, designing the map.

-{% include figure.html src="/assets/2019-05-30-mapstyle.jpg" caption="A custom map style for playgrounds." alt="A map style for playgrounds." %}
+{% include figure.html src="/assets/2019-05-30-mapstyle.jpg" alt="A map style for playgrounds." %}

 In the spirit of playing and playgrounds, I wanted the map to be lighthearted and fun, taking cues from children's maps.
 The street network should appear muted but other landmark features like parks and lakes I wanted to be bold.
 This lets the playground locations stand out but still allows the map to be used for navigation.
 Finally, I highlighted the city district names to give an additional navigational context.